Pseudonym-Tim/mewgenics-ui-api/README.md

 ## SWF/FLA Modification Related Notes

-(IMPORTANT: For the sake of brevity, this explanation is going to assume that you know how to extract the game's `resources.gpak`, and are at least aware of how FLA/SWFs work in the context of the game.)
+(IMPORTANT: For the sake of brevity, this explanation is going to assume that you know how to extract the game's `resources.gpak`, and are at least aware of how FLA/SWFs work in the context of the game and how to mod them in.)

 The API works after the game has loaded the required SWF files.
 So while the DLL side can do a lot of stuff on it's own, for any completely new additions to the UI, you need to author, export, and load your own custom SWF files into the game first.